IoDLT/cat-install-scripts/README.md

 # Catapult Install Scripts

-This set of bash scripts (base script originally from Jaguar0625) that aid in downloading, compiling,and installing  the Catapult toolchain on macOS & Linux systems.
-I also added scripts for updating `gcc` and `cmake`.
+This set of bash scripts (base script originally from Jaguar0625) that aid in downloading, compiling,and installing  the Catapult toolchain on macOS & Debian-based Linux systems.
+I also added scripts for updating `gcc` and `cmake`, but keep in mind it is only for Debian (for now).

 The following scripts are included: